Citizens Campaign for the Environment

 Citizens Campaign for the Environment (CCE) was founded in 1985 by a small group of Long Island citizens.
 CCE is as a not-for-profit organization.
-Offices are in Farmingdale, White Plains, Albany, Syracuse and Buffalo in New York and in Hamden, Connecticut.
+Its offices can be found in Farmingdale, White Plains, Albany, Syracuse and Buffalo in New York and in Hamden, Connecticut.
 CCE has 120,000 members and is a non-partisan environmental advocacy organization classified as a 501(c)4 non-profit organization.

-CCE advocates local, state and federal environmental policy.
-One of its goals is to help citizens increase their political influence and participation for important environmental campaigns and issues, particularly across New York State and Connecticut.
-CCE is best known regionally for its work on Long Island Sound and Great Lakes protection.
-CCE works in five main campaign areas: water protection; public health, toxics and recycling; open space and wildlife habitat; climate change and energy policy; and legislative campaigns.
+CCE advocates for local, state and federal environmental policy.
+One of its goals is to help citizens increase their political influence and participation in important environmental campaigns and issues, particularly across New York State and Connecticut.
+CCE is best known regionally for its work on the Long Island Sound and Great Lakes protection.
+CCE works in five main campaign areas: water protection; public health, toxins and recycling; open space and wildlife habitat; climate change and energy policy; and legislative campaigns.

 CCE's mission states, "Citizens Campaign for the Environment (CCE) works to build widespread citizen understanding and advocacy for policies and actions designed to manage and protect our natural resources and public health."